redhat-cop/redhat-image-mode-demo/docs/use-cases/image-mode-way-of-working/chapter1.md

 We will then deploy a new virtual machine named `database` as this will be our new demo database server.
 We will build the two images in one linked command and push it as the version 1 and latest images to our registry.

-We are following a less complex deployment for the database server than the deployment we did for the homepage.
+We are following a less complex deployment for the database server than the deployment we did for the webpage.
 We are going to deploy the mariadb service using a bash script to automate the deployment.

 In the `mariadb_service` directory update the QUAY_USER variable in the `mariadb-deploy-rhel9.sh` file and the `Containerfile` with your quay user id.